Theodore of Sykeon: Sources

+The primary source for Theodore's life is the Life of Theodore, written in the early 640s by his disciple George who draw on information from Theodore's schoolfellows and contemporaries.
+The vita is comparatively rich in circumstantial detail and depicts interactions of St Theodore with every social class, from slaves to emperors.
+It is therefore an important source for contemporary events, the life of women, family life and the fluid network of monasteries and holy men's cells that existed in Asia Minor.

 Veneration

 His remains were quickly brought to Constantinople to protect them from the Persian war and to add divine protection to the city.
 An elaborate ceremony of the reception of the remains associated St. Theodore with Heraclius's regime.